Skip to content

 Kanda River bird photography!
 I finally did it, and I did it with the cherry blossoms.
 Yes, the flowers were in bloom.
 Well, more precisely, they were at their peak.
 It was going to be a great day.

-By the way, do you know the Kanda River?
+Do you know the Kanda River?
 It starts as a stream in Inokashira Park and flows east, eventually ending in the Sumida River.
 My walk was along a part of it, from Takaido to Hamadayama.

 This time many of the trees’ branches were missing.
 I haven’t been able to confirm this yet, but apparently, they had been suffering from some disease.
 As a result, the decision was made to cut them to prevent its spread.